GHB-BITE/file-organizer/README.md

 ↩ Undo Support (Operation Recovery)

-The system supports rollback functionality, allowing users to revert the last operation.
+The application includes a built-in rollback system that allows users to safely revert the most recent operation whenever needed.
+This ensures that any unintended changes can be quickly corrected without manual effort.

-Undo Features:
+Undo Capabilities:

-↩ Restore files to original locations

-🔁 Reverse last sorting operation

-🛡 Protect against accidental changes
+↩ Restore files to their original locations automatically 🔁 Reverse the last sorting operation with a single action 🛡 Protect against accidental file movements or incorrect sorting

-Result:
-Provides fail-safe recovery, increasing system reliability.
+This recovery mechanism adds an extra layer of safety, giving users confidence when organizing important files.

 ---

-## 🚀 Features

-* Smart file sorting (Images, Videos, Music, Documents, etc.)
-* Automatic folder creation
-* Clean and minimal GUI (Tkinter)
-* Handles unknown file types safely
-* Fast and lightweight

----

 📊 Statistics Dashboard

-A built-in analytics system provides real-time insights into file organization.

-Displayed Metrics:
+The Statistics Dashboard gives a simple overview of your file organization process in real time.

+Key Information:

 📄 Total number of files
 📦 Total file size

-🗂 Number of categories
+🗂 Number of categories used

-📊 Distribution chart of file types
+📊 File type distribution chart

-Result:
-Transforms file organization into data-driven insights.
+It helps you quickly understand how your files are organized in a clear and visual way.

 ---